 What I really wanted to do was gut and just buy new ones.
 But er umm…remember my budget for this entire project was $2,000, so, unfortunately, that was a no-go.
 New cabinets immediately got taken off the list.
 Even if I went with inexpensive Ikea ones, that plus delivery would eat the entire budget.

 Refacing/Refinishing Kitchen Cabinets

 Next, I looked at refacing.
 Like an idiot, I assumed refacing would cost less than getting new cabinets at Ikea.
 Let’s just say I find that option a complete rip-off.
 It cost wayyyyy more–like you-need-to-finance more.
 So that was a no-go as well.

 Buying New Shaker Style Doors

-How to build Shaker Style Cabinet Doors on a Budget
+How to build Shaker Style Kitchen Cabinet Doors on a Budget

-I finally had to move on to my final budget-friendly option: use my existing cabinet doors, add shaker trim and paint them.
-Just saying all that made me bone tired because I knew it would be a ton of work.
+I finally had to move on to my final budget-friendly option: use my existing kitchen cabinet doors, add shaker trim and paint them blue.
+Just saying all that made me bone-tired because I knew it would be a ton of work.
 I wasn’t wrong, BUT I was convinced I could do it and it would make a world of a difference in my kitchen.
 Right again.
 It totally transformed things.